CBIIT/TULIP/README.md

 <img src = "images/example_data_setup.png">

 Example files with 60K genes and 19K protein coding genes are provided in [example_data](https://github.com/CBIIT/TULIP/tree/main/example_data).
 The samples included in these files were obtained from [GDC](https://portal.gdc.cancer.gov/).

+If there are any duplicate Ensembl IDs, TULIP will remove them.
+Additionally, if there are any missing Ensembl IDs, TULIP will add them and set the expression values to 0 for each sample.

 ## Running TULIP